Comprehensive guides

 Drugs and narcotics

-Absolute prohibition : Any drug, whatever it may be (cannabis, cocaine, ecstasy, heroin, etc.), is strictly prohibited.
+Absolute prohibition : all drugs, whatever they may be (cannabis, cocaine, ecstasy, heroin, etc.), are strictly prohibited.

-Mauritian law is extremely severe The importation, possession or consumption of drugs is punishable by a minimum sentence of1 year in prison, which can go up to 10 years or older depending on the quantities and circumstances.
+Mauritian law (Dangerous Drugs Act 2000) East extremely severe The importation, possession or consumption of drugs is punishable by a minimum sentence of1 year in prison, which can go up to several decades depending on the quantities and circumstances.
 Mauritian authorities make no distinction between personal use and trafficking.

-WARNING: CRITICAL – CBD Products CBD (Cannabidiol) is considered a drug in Mauritius.
+WARNING: CRITICAL ADVISORY, CBD products : CBD (Cannabidiol) is considered a drug in Mauritius.
 Take NO risks with CBD, even if these products are legal in your country of residence:

 • CBD Oils strictly prohibited